envoyproxy/data-plane-api/docs/root/configuration/cluster_manager/cluster_outlier_detection.rst

   *(optional, integer)* The % chance that a host will be actually ejected when an outlier status is detected through consecutive 5xx.
 This setting can be used to disable ejection or to ramp it up slowly.
   Defaults to 100 with 1% granularity.

+.. _config_cluster_manager_cluster_outlier_detection_enforcing_consecutive_gateway_failure:

+enforcing_consecutive_gateway_failure
+  *(optional, integer)* The % chance that a host will be actually ejected when an outlier status is detected through consecutive gateway failure.
+This setting can be used to disable ejection or to ramp it up slowly.
+Defaults to 0 with 1% granularity.

 .. _config_cluster_manager_cluster_outlier_detection_enforcing_success_rate: